 Adding Worf to the cast to deal with the myriad others was brilliant.

-Although we pretty much knew what Klingons would say, do and drink, we loved them.
+Although we pretty much knew what Klingons would say, do and drink,

 We loved everything about them.

 And DS9 gave us a lot of Klingon.